Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 ## Build

 1. Fork and then clone the repo or download the .zip file.
 2. The Toolkit requires the ArcGIS Runtime SDK for .NET.
-Confirm that your system meets the requirements for using the ArcGIS Runtime SDK for .NET with [Windows Desktop](http://developers.arcgis.com/net/desktop/guide/system-requirements.htm), Windows Store](http://developers.arcgis.com/net/store/guide/system-requirements.htm), and/or [Windows Phone](http://developers.arcgis.com/net/phone/guide/system-requirements.htm).
+Confirm that your system meets the requirements for using the ArcGIS Runtime SDK for .NET with [Windows Desktop](http://developers.arcgis.com/net/desktop/guide/system-requirements.htm), [Windows Store](http://developers.arcgis.com/net/store/guide/system-requirements.htm), and/or [Windows Phone](http://developers.arcgis.com/net/phone/guide/system-requirements.htm).
 3. Download and install the [ArcGIS Runtime SDK for .NET](http://esriurl.com/dotnetsdk).
 Login to the beta community requires an Esri Global account, which can be created for free.
 4. To include Toolkit source in your projects:
  *  In Visual Studio, add the ArcGIS Runtime Toolkit project to your solution.